Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Therefore, we’ve compiled a list of the top Bluetooth headphones built for working out.
-A lot needs to be considered in sporty wireless headphone, such as ergonomics, weight, battery life, and sound quality.
+A lot needs to be considered in sporty wireless headphones, such as ergonomics, weight, battery life, and sound quality.
 To find the best options on the market today, we purchased 15 of the highest-rated models and hit the gym to test them out.
-During our testing, the TOZO T10 rose to the top because of its unique design, IPX8 certification and amazing sound quality.
+During our testing, the TOZO T10 rose to the top because of its unique design, IPX8 certification, and amazing sound quality.
 Keep reading to learn more about the TOZO headphones and our other top picks.
-By the time you’re through this list, you’ll find a pair of running headphones that are perfect for your needs.
-If you are looking for something to take calls, check out the best bluetooth headsets.
+By the time you’re through this list, you’ll find a pair of the top running headphones that are perfect for your needs.
+If you are looking for something to take calls, check out the best Bluetooth headsets.

 Award: Top Pick/Best Waterproof

 WHY WE LIKE IT: Offering a truly wireless design, the TOZO T10 Bluetooth earbuds offer the smallest footprint on our list while still maintaining high-quality audio and a waterproof design.
 Their design keeps them in your ears, even without ear hooks or fins.

 Many of today’s athletic Bluetooth headphones still have wires between the two earpieces, but the TOZO T10 has broken that mold.
 That is why they make our list of best workout headphones.
 The unit is merely two earpieces with all the wireless electronics stuffed within the individual buds.
 The T10s also include a wireless charging case for both protection and charging functions.
 The individual earbuds don’t have the greatest battery life – only 2.5 hours each – but the charging case gives you almost 20 hours of total playback time.
 When you’re running low, simply pop the earbuds back into the charging case for a few minutes and you should have enough juice to get you through the next set.